CodecademyMinecraftMods/atlantis-mod/README.md

 Atlantis Dimension for Minecraft 1.6.4

-Prerequisites:
+**Prerequisites:**
 - Must have Minecraft Forge 9.11.1.965 for Minecraft 1.6.4 workspace installed
+- Must have Eclipse installed (Kepler)
 - Must have knowledge of the Java programming language
 - Must have experience with Minecraft Forge API

-To start:
+**To start:**
-Copy the assets and atlantismod folders to your workspace.
-Now lets start modding!
+- Copy the assets and atlantismod folders to your workspace.
+- Add "libraries/PlayerAPI.jar" to your classpath.

 **TODO:**
 - No teleporter block